nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Steps to start making changes to the UI:
 1. The layout of these UI parts are defined in matching `.fxml` files that are in the [`src/main/resources/view`](https://github.com/AY2223S2-CS2103T-W14-4/tp/tree/master/src/main/resources/view) folder.
 2. The managing classes of these UI parts are defined in matching `.java` files in the [`src/main/java/seedu/address/ui`](https://github.com/AY2223S2-CS2103T-W14-4/tp/tree/master/src/main/java/seedu/address/ui) folder.
-3. The stylesheets for these UI parts can be found in `Extensions.css` and `Mainwindow.css`, except `UserProfilePanel` and `HelpWindow` with separate CSS files in matching `.css` files in the [`src/main/resources/view`](https://github.com/AY2223S2-CS2103T-W14-4/tp/tree/master/src/main/resources/view) folder.
+3. The stylesheets for these UI parts can be found in `Extensions.css`, `HMHero.css`, and `Mainwindow.css`, except `UserProfilePanel` and `HelpWindow` with separate CSS files in matching `.css` files in the [`src/main/resources/view`](https://github.com/AY2223S2-CS2103T-W14-4/tp/tree/master/src/main/resources/view) folder.
 4. For instance, the layout of the `HelpWindow` is specified in [`HelpWindow.fxml`](https://github.com/AY2223S2-CS2103T-W14-4/tp/blob/master/src/main/resources/view/HelpWindow.fxml) with managing class at [`HelpWindow.java`](https://github.com/AY2223S2-CS2103T-W14-4/tp/blob/master/src/main/java/seedu/address/ui/HelpWindow.java) and CSS file at [`HelpWindow.css`](https://github.com/AY2223S2-CS2103T-W14-4/tp/blob/master/src/main/resources/view/HelpWindow.css).